 Contracts - Instructional personnel will receive either a probationary contract (for instructional personnel new to the profession or new to the district) or an annual contract (for personnel who have completed a probationary contract or are already under an annual contract).
 The contracts will provide just cause reasons, and process, for suspension or dismissal of instructional personnel during the term of an annual contract.
-At the end of the probationary contract, the Governing Board may choose to award or not award the Teacher an annual contract pursuant to §1012.335, Florida Statutes, with or without cause.
+At the end of the probationary contract pursuant to §1012.335, Florida Statutes, with or without cause.
 Teachers will be evaluated in accordance with provisions of § 1012.34, Florida Statutes.